-Some people believe that registration is the process of turning a name into a trademark.
-Actually, it's the opposite.
-You can't get a registration unless the name already is a trademark.
-Once your examiner is satisfied that you have a trademark, registration is granted and that enhances your already-existing trademark rights.
+Clearly, there are advantages to registering with the U.S. Patent and Trademark Office.
+Importantly, though, before you register, you will need to establish that the trademark is actually in use.
+Once your examiner is satisfied that you have a working trademark being used in the marketplace, registration is granted and enhances your already-existing trademark rights.
 Registration gives the owner a presumption of ownership, provides constructive notice to other companies in the U.S., and offers the hope of incontestability (after a few years).
 Registration may also increase your payment in case of a willful infringement.